Rapptz/discord.py/docs/api.rst

 .. warning::

     All the events must be a |coroutine_link|_.
 If they aren't, then you might get unexpected errors.
-In order to turn a function into a coroutine they must be ``async def`` functions.
+In order to turn a function into a coroutine they must be defined with ``async def``.

 .. function:: on_connect()